 Between flower gardens worthy of the best fairies and small hidden courtyards, we spent a pleasant morning, meeting a 82-year-old motorcyclist, still riding his Moto Guzzi Airone, a very old model, who chatted about his adventurous life.
 This is probably what we’ll always remember of Palazzuolo Sul Senio, more than many other small towns in Italy: people always welcome you with a smile, as if you were a family member.

-After a good plate of tortelli (Italian pasta filled with meat) – strictly handmade by the women of the country – with wild boar sauce, and another one with nettles, fried with sage and butter, we explored the Museo delle Genti di Montagna.
+After a good plate of tortelli (that you can also buy as souvenir from Italy) – strictly handmade by the women of the country – with wild boar sauce, and another one with nettles, fried with sage and butter, we explored the Museo delle Genti di Montagna.
 This Archaeological Museum organizes interesting courses and lessons for children and adults: forging, archery, terracotta processing.
 Despite the small size, it is really rich in history.
 I suggest a visit also for the presence of a curator always available to provide information and tell anecdotes about each piece of the collection.

 When our trip ended, we felt sad in having to say goodbye to our new friends and to these magnificent newly discovered places.
 So much so that on the train, as we returned home, we asked candidly to each other… hey, why don’t we come back next year?
 After all, we’re always ready to explore these small towns in Italy!